quilix/fast-notes/linux-sound-architecture.md

 ### Audio on Linux: The End of a Golden Age?
 [1]

-[1] is an excelent explanations about the motivations of running an audio server like PulseAudio or Jack.
+[1] is an excelent explanations about the motivations of having audio servers like PulseAudio or Jack.
 The video explains what ALSA is, and what other software PulseAudio, Jack and Pipepewire are.

 ### Fabian Renn-Giles (Independent) - The Linux Audio API: A Different Way To Do Audio [2]